 Zrno, Branko (b.
 Oct.
 22, 1948, Duvno [now Tomislavgrad, Federation of Bosnia and Herzegovina]), governor of West Bosnia (2001).

 Zuabi, Mahmoud, Arabic Mahmud al-Zu´bi (b.
 1938, Khirbet Ghazaleh, Syria - d.
 May 21, 2000, Damascus, Syria), Syrian politician.
-He was prime minister from 1987 until he resigned in March 2000 after accusations his government had failed to implement economic and administrative reforms ordered by Pres.
+After serving as speaker of parliament from 1981, he was prime minister from 1987 until he resigned in March 2000 following accusations his government had failed to implement economic and administrative reforms ordered by Pres.
 Hafez al-Assad in a 1999 speech marking the start of his seventh presidential term.
 He was sacked from the ruling Ba`th party's national command in early May 2000 after an initial party investigation found that he had violated the law during his work as prime minister.
 He was accused of corruption and of causing serious harm to the national economy and was sent to the judiciary for trial.
 Political sources said his sons, taking advantage of their father's position, had also managed to amass considerable wealth.
 He committed suicide a week after his properties and assets were frozen pending the outcome of his trial.
 He shot himself in the head at his home in Dommar district on the outskirts of Damascus and was rushed to al-Mowasat hospital in Damascus for treatment but died of his wounds.

 Zubak, Kresimir (b.
 Nov.
 29, 1947, Doboj, Bosnia and Herzegovina), Bosnian politician.
 He was wounded in 1992 while serving as a soldier in the Croat militia in Doboj.
 Separatist Serb forces burned his family home in the town that same year.
 He was president of Bosnia's Muslim-Croat federation (1994-97) and in 1996 won the Croat seat on the new collective Presidency.
 He was regarded as a relative moderate within the Croat nationalist HDZ party but a man without much of a political base outside the party.
 He got Western support when he left the Bosnian HDZ together with several high-ranking party officials to form New Croatian Initiative (NHI), a pro-Dayton party which had a more balanced view of Zagreb's role in Bosnia.
 Zubak retained his seat on the presidency when he defected from the party but he was not reelected in 1998.